benjaminion/upgrading-ethereum-book/src/book.md

 With every [block](/part3/containers/blocks#beaconblockbody) that's proposed the proposer includes a "RANDAO reveal".
 This is its contribution to be mixed in to the RANDAO.

-This contribution should satisfy two properties: it should be unpredictable by any other node, yet it should be cerifiable by all nodes.
+This contribution should satisfy two properties: it should be unpredictable by any other node, yet it should be verifiable by all nodes.

 "Verifiable" means that, although random, the RANDAO contribution value must not be arbitrary.
 The proposer must not be able to pick and choose its contribution, otherwise it will just choose a value that advantages itself in some way.
 There must be a single valid contribution that the proposer can make in any given block, and all the other nodes must be able to check that contribution.